VoitecP/Square_Positional_System/README.md

 ![Square_positional_System.pdf](https://github.com/VoitecP/Square_Positional_System/blob/e7e05679fedfad53625bd43dd423a867394c9248/Docs/Square%20Positional%20System.pdf)
 If you want play with numbers, you can find Sheets, with VBA scripts inside to generate output number tables.

-There is also alpha stage (not tested for errors) Python code to factorise, composite numbers.
+Update: There is hidden potential to speed up and simplify some calculations, but it need some sumbers observations.
 Materials are open source and free, feel free to give feedback.

 # Demo screens